 3 Supporting workers The cost of living crisis highlights the complexity of employee relations With inflation out of control, employers have felt increasing pressure to support their workers.
-And it's no wonder why: one survey found that 30% of employees are unable to cover their living costs, while another suggested that over three-quarters of employees say they are considering changing jobs because of inflation pressure.
-The UK is emblematic of these struggles: there has been a large uptick in industrial action throughout 2022, with 53% of employers saying that the country is entering a new, 'more unstable' period of employment relations.9 Employers must take heed of concerns about compensation.
+And it's no wonder why: one survey found that 30% of employees are unable to cover their living costs, while another suggested that over three-quarters of employees say they are considering changing jobs because of inflation pressure.8 The US is emblematic of these struggles: there has been a large uptick in industrial friction throughout 2022, with 450 businesses writing to congressional leaders to take action to prevent a national rail strike.9 Employers must take heed of concerns about compensation.
 But they should also consider the wider context of how they support employees.
-Gartner has found that workers quit their jobs in order to gain better career opportunities just as often as they did to make money in 2022.
-The lesson therefore is that leaders need to be more responsive to what their specific workforce needs.
-Research published in mid-2022 found that while 91% of the C-Suite think their workers believe they care about employee wellbeing, just 56% of workers actually did.
-Leaders should focus on:
+Gartner has found that workers quit their jobs in order to gain better career opportunities just as often as they did to make money in 2022.10 The lesson therefore is that leaders need to be more responsive to what their specific workforce needs.
+Research published in mid-2022 found that while 91% of the C-Suite think their workers believe they care about employee wellbeing, just 56% of workers actually did.11 Leaders should focus on: